-Figure 70: Set Features - PRP Entry 1
+Figure 86: Set Features - PRP Entry 1

-Bit Description 63:00 PRP Entry 1 (PRP1): This field contains the first PRP entry, specifying the start of the data 03.00 buffer.
+Bit Description 63:00 PRP Entry 1 (PRP1): Indicates a data buffer that the Feature information is provided in if the Feature information is specified in a data structure.
+The buffer shall not have more than one physical discontinuity.
 If no data structure is used as part of the specified feature, then this field is not used.

-Figure 71: Set Features - PRP Entry 2
+Figure 87: Set Features - PRP Entry 2

-Bit Description PRP Entry 2 (PRP2): This field contains the second PRP entry.
-If PRP Entry 1 specifies 63:00 enough space for the data structure, then this field is reserved.
-Otherwise, it specifies the remainder of the data buffer.
-This field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.
+Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred from (if there is a physical discontinuity).
+This field shall not be a pointer to a PRP List.
 If no data structure is used as part of the specified feature, then this field is not used.